symbiotejs/symbiote.js/README.md

 * Full data context availability for template bindings.
 * DOM API friendly approach for the most performant solutions.
 * Convenient object model access instead of opaque abstractions.
-* Custom Elements work strange sometimes.
-Don’t worry about that, we do (construction flow).

 ## 🍏 Quick start
 The easiest way to try Symbiote.js is to create a simple `html` file in your text editor and connect the Symbiote base class from web: